vOptSolver/vOptGeneric.jl/README.md

 - CFLP: Capacitated Facility Location Problem
 - PATHS: shortest paths problem
 - Julia: name of the programming language
-- JuMP: `Julia for Mathematical Optimization' is a modeling language for mathematical optimization embedded in Julia
+- JuMP: stands for Julia for Mathematical Optimization, a modeling language for mathematical optimization embedded in Julia
 - AVL tree is a self-balancing binary search tree
-- API: `Application Programming Interface'
+- API: stands for Application Programming Interface
-- GPL: `GNU General Public License'
+- GPL: stands for GNU General Public License
-- GLPK: `GNU Linear Programming Kit', an open source solver
+- GLPK: stands for GNU Linear Programming Kit, an open source solver
 - CBC: an open source solver
 - CPLEX: a commercial solver
 - GUROBI: a commercial solver